w3c/webextensions/proposals/public-suffix.md

 registrar are behaving similarly (e.g. distributing malware), and therefore extensions may want to provide support for carrying out some action (e.g. malware blocking) against the shared registrar itself, rather than against each individual content-owning organization.
-Support for any such use case could be handled in a future update to this API.
+More explicit support for such use cases could be handled in a future update to this API.

-### 3. Change Notifications
+### 2. Change Notifications

 The PSL dataset, used by the browsers to determine registrable domains, is a dynamic dataset that can change at any time.
 Although this API provides a function